 Of important note, Easton is also a town of artists.
 Easton has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Easton’s character.

 Also of interest is that Easton has more people living here who work in computers and math than 95% of the places in the US.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 14.92% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 13.62% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Because of many things, Easton is a great place for families with children to consider.
-First of all, many other families with children live here, making Easton a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Easton has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Easton is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Easton’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 Despite being a small town, Easton has a lot of people using the train to get to and from work every day.
 Most of these people on the train are using it to get to good jobs in other cities.